SaaS & Tech Valuation

 1. Revenue multiples

-This measures the value of the business by how much predictable revenue its active subscriptions generate each year.The revenue multiple framework is the most common for VC-backed or growth-stage SaaS.
+This measures the value of the business by how much predictable revenue its active subscriptions generate each year.The revenue or ARR multiple framework is the most common for VC-backed or growth-stage SaaS.
 Investors use this approach when growth is the primary value driver and/or if the company isn’t yet optimized for profitability.

 It is typically expressed as a multiple of Annual Recurring Revenue (ARR), a core SaaS metric that represents the value of recurring revenue a company expects to generate from its customers on an annualized basis.
 It is used to assess the scale and stability of a SaaS company’s business model, especially for companies built around annual or monthly contracts.